 Licensed vocational nurse school programs combine practice and theory, covering aspects of biology, nursing, pharmacology, nutrition, anatomy, first aid, and hands-on training with actual patients.
 The training typically takes a year but can take up to two years, depending on the program you opt for.
 Depending on your state's requirements, you might complete an associate degree in the nursing field instead of enrolling in an LVN training program.
 Associate degrees typically take two years to complete.

-Once you have completed state-approved training, you must take the National Council Licensure Examination (NCLEX-PN), required by the National Council of State Boards of Nursing, to be eligible to work as a vocational nurse.
+Once you have completed state-approved training, you must take the National Council Licensure Examination for Practical Nurses (NCLEX-PN), required by the National Council of State Boards of Nursing, to be eligible to work as a vocational nurse.
 This computer-based exam tests your knowledge and competencies related to the job.

-In addition to the essential training programs and licensure, there are further options for extra certifications and training to maximize your chances of securing a job as a vocational nurse.
+In addition to the essential training programs and licensure, extra certifications and training may maximize your chances of securing a job as a vocational nurse.

 Pursue certification through professional associations in certain nursing specialties, such as intravenous therapy, urology, oncology, nephrology, pediatrics, wound care, or something very niche, such as becoming a breastfeeding specialist.
 Some employers may require specific extra certifications as essential, so having one or more is often an advantage.
 They can also help you progress to supervisor roles.
 Likewise, training programs are also available if you would like to transition from an LVN to becoming a registered nurse.

-As jobs are available in hospitals, social care facilities, private clinics, and care homes, to name a few, LVNs are employed by government and private entities, meaning there are plenty of options to explore.
+As jobs are available in hospitals, social care facilities, private clinics, and care homes, to name a few, LVNs work for government and private entities, offering plenty of options to explore.

 Editorial Team